 FUNERAL SERVICE DIGITAL MARKETING 233FSD

 The study of digital marketing of goods and services via the internet from public relations to electronic commerce of funeral service.
 The course of study involves the integration of social media marketing.
+Credit 3 hours

 PROFESSIONAL PRACTICUM 242FSP